Discover the best of Paris in 2 days with our definitive, carefully crafted Paris itinerary to make the most of your short time in the French capital.

 *This ‘Paris in 2 days’ post contains affiliate links meaning I might make a small profit if you choose to book at no extra cost to you.
 This helps me to keep providing you with top-quality content for free.

-Summer however is the most crowded time so you will be sharing the streets and iconic sights with far more people.
+Summer, however, is the most crowded and expensive time, so you will be sharing the streets and iconic sights with far more people.
 For this reason, always try to start your day as early as possible and book tickets to major attractions ahead of time.

 The months of May and September, the shoulder season, are also great times to visit.

-Public Transport – The Paris Metro is, hands-down the best way to get around Paris.
-The extensive network serves the centre of Paris as well as, the outskirts and almost all the destinations in this guide and beyond are served by the metro.
-The metro is fast, cheap, easy to use and it’s efficient.
+Public Transport – The Paris Metro is, hands-down, the best way to get around Paris.
+The extensive network serves the centre of Paris as well as, the outskirts, and almost all the destinations in this guide and beyond are served by the metro.
+The metro is fast, cheap, easy to use and efficient.

 Ride Shares– Uber and Bolt are popular in Paris like any other major city around the world.
 They are good for short journeys around town especially if you find yourself not too close to a metro station.
 They are also a great option at night when public transport no longer works.